Liedjieboer/claim_chowder/README.md

 What if we could measure the quality of historic predictions and use that knowledge to help us decide who to listen to today?

 In this project we apply Machine Learning to the problem of predicting the accuracy of historic predictions.
-We use a dataset of 1,000,000+ predictions from the 20th century to train a model that can predict the accuracy of a prediction.
+We use NLP to build a dataset of historic predictions and outcomes and we train a model that can predict the reliability of any given source.

-PS Claim Chowder is a poorly substantiated assertion regarding the future status or make of an item which is cited by a dubious party for later use as a reference of gross inaccuracy and to exercise gloating.
-Most often employed in the context of technological advancement.
+"Claim Chowder" : a poorly substantiated assertion regarding the future status or make of an item which is cited by a dubious party for later use as a reference of gross inaccuracy and to exercise gloating.
+Most often employed in the context of technological advancement (https://www.urbandictionary.com/define.php?term=Claim%20Chowder)

 ## How to install
 pip install chowder